FelipeCorerato/SistemasLineares/README.md

 🧮 📚 Linear systems solver for any number of variables.

 ## Using
-You need to write de system on a plain text file (just like the tests) and then it's just read it on the program :)
+You need to write de system on a plain text file (just like the tests) and then just read it on the program :)